 Once you have enabled cookies for this website, please refresh by clicking here.

 As part of our commitment to provide you with safe and reliable electricity service, we've clearly outlined the best way for us to do business together.
-Please take a few minutes to read the summary below, or refer to our full Conditions of Service document.
+Please take a few minutes to read the Conditions of Service updates, or refer to our full Conditions of Service document.
 We have also included a Conditions of Service summary which you can read below.

 We collect your information to:

 In some cases, your information will be shared with third-party service

 providers who perform services on our behalf.
 These service providers are

 given only the information necessary to perform those services that we have

 Additionally, they're prohibited from selling, storing, analyzing or using